Outagamie County - Marriage License Brochure(PDF, 338KB)

 Obtain a Certified Birth Record

-If an applicant was born in Wisconsin
+If an Applicant was Born in Wisconsin:

-If the birth of an applicant occurred in the State of Wisconsin (10/1/1907 - Present Day), a certified copy can be acquired from the Outagamie County Register of Deeds Office by providing proper photo identification(PDF, 112KB) (documentos de identificación(PDF, 60KB)), and payment.
+If the birth of an applicant happened in the State of Wisconsin (10/1/1907 - Present Day), a certified copy can be purchased from the Outagamie County Register of Deeds Office.
+The applicant will need to provide proper photo identification and payment:

 - Option 1 - Request Copy In-Person: Arrive 15 minutes prior to end of workday (4:15 PM) or 10 minutes prior to the marriage license appointment and request a copy at the Outagamie County Register of Deeds Office.

-- Option 2 - Request Copy by Mail: Request copy by completing a hard copy of the application and submit copy of proper photo identification and payment (see first paragraph for details):
+- Option 2 - Request Copy by Mail: Request copy by completing a hard copy of the application and submit copy of proper photo identification and payment (see first paragraph for details).

-- Option 3 - Request Copy Online: Visit VitalChek™ to submit a request
+- Option 3 - Request Copy Online: Visit VitalChek™ to submit a request.

 Are you an applicant not originally from Wisconsin?